2021 election call for applications for two Director-at-Large positions:

 Questions?
 Please contact Sarah Scott at [email protected].

-Dr. Jean-Pierre Arseneau of Bathurst, New Brunswick, as Director-at-Large for a three-year term beginning November 5, 2020, until the time of the 2023 Annual Meeting of Members.
+Dr. Carrie Bernard of Brampton, Ontario, as a Director-at-Large for a three-year term beginning November 11, 2021, until the time of the 2024 Annual Meeting of Members.

-That the Nominating Committee will recommend one nominee, or multiple nominees, as applicable, for one three-year term Director-at-Large position.
-The Board will approve the nominee(s) to be shared with members for election.
-If there is more than one nominee, the nominee receiving the most votes will be elected.
+That the Nominating Committee will recommend two nominees or more, as applicable, for two three-year term Director-at-Large positions.
+The Board will approve the nominees to be shared with members for election.
+The two nominees receiving the most votes will be elected.

-The current members of the Board of Directors are collectively strong in addressing the required skills-matrix.
-They offer diversity in terms of gender, geography, community of practice, and career cycle.
-The anticipated gap areas are highlighted in the 2020 Call for Interest.
+The current members of the Board of Directors are collectively strong in addressing the required skills matrix.
+They offer diversity in terms of gender, geographical representation, community of practice, and career stage.
+The anticipated gap areas are highlighted in the 2021 Call for Interest.

-The four Directors holding Officer positions will all complete their one-year term.
+- The four Directors holding Officer positions will all complete their one-year terms and the individuals elected to fill those positions will be confirmed:

-Our Past–President, Dr. Paul Sawchuk, will step down.
+- Our current Past President, Dr. Shirley Schipper, will step down.

-Our current President, Dr. Shirley Schipper, will be acclaimed as a Director holding the office of Past–President.
+- Our current President, Dr. Catherine Cervin, will be acclaimed as a Director holding the office of Past President for 2021 to 2022.

-Our current President–Elect, Dr. Catherine Cervin, will be acclaimed as a Director holding the office of President.
+- Our current President-Elect, Dr. Brady Bouchard, will be acclaimed as a Director holding the office of President for 2021 to 2022.

-Members will be asked to elect our current Director-at-Large, Dr. Christie Newton, as a Director holding the office of Secretary-Treasurer.
+- The results of the vote to elect our current Secretary-Treasurer, Dr. Christie Newton, as a Director holding the office of President-Elect for 2021 to 2022 will be revealed.
+Learn more about Dr. Newton’s nomination here.

-Among the seven Directors-at-Large, two changes will occur.
+- Among the eight Directors-at-Large, the following changes will occur:

-Members will be asked to elect Dr. Jean-Pierre Arseneau as a Director-at-Large for a renewed term (from the 2020 AMM to the 2023 AMM).
+- The results of the vote to elect Dr. Carrie Bernard as a Director-at-Large for a renewed term (from the 2021 AMM to the 2024 AMM) will be revealed.